MicahHarrison/ObjectDetection/README.txt

 	- pip install matplotlib
 	- Clone the model we will be using by cloneing the following: https://github.com/tensorflow/models.git
-	FOR WINDOWS:
 	- Head to protoc releases page : https://github.com/google/protobuf/releases
-		- Download the latest protoc for windows and extract it in a folder with ur research models folder
+	- Download protoc version 3.4.0 for your system and extract it in a folder with ur research models folder
 	- Within the research directory, open a terminal and run:
 		(C:/Program Files/protoc/bin/protoc) object_detection/protos/*.proto --python_out=.
 		(path to protoc.exe)
 	- From the object detection directory, run "jupyter notebook" and choose object_detection_tutorial.ipynb.
 	- From there you should be able to run all cells and see the result on their test images.

 2. Live video and Data Gathering

-	- for this portion, the newer demo released by tensorflow has an infamously slow frame rate.
-That is why for the rest of this 			project we will be working in the better_object_detection.ipynb
 	- to covert to live video, we will need to download opencv-python.
 	- pip install opencv-python
 	- changes necessary for live video: